 Fish in Tomato

 This is a simple and delicious way to cook fish and have dinner on the table in around 20 minutes.
-This is the dish I’ll be making for Christmas lunch and It was inspired by my first trip to France last year where I was overwhelmed by the amazing fresh and healthy produce as well as how active everybody was, it’s not surprising why so many people associate the Mediterranean diet with health and well-being.
+Inspired by my first trip to France, where I was overwhelmed by the amazingly fresh and healthy produce, as well as how active everybody was, it’s not surprising why so many people associate the Mediterranean diet with health and well-being.
 Enjoy this nourishing and oh so tasty dish!

 1 red onion, finely diced